Grappa & Beyond

 In this class, we explore Grappa and Marc (the french version of the same spirit) in all it’s glory.

-Grappa is a spirit that has its roots in Italy, but no one can pinpoint exactly when it was first made.
+Grappa is a spirit with roots in Italy, but no one can pinpoint exactly when it was first made.
 Scientists developed a method for distilling solid pomace instead of liquid wine in the 17th century.
 Near Venice, Italy, the first grappa distillery was founded in 1779, the Nardini Distillery, which still produces grappa today.

 Grape skins, called pomace, are used to make grappa.
-Grappa, which is made from a solid, is different from brandy, which is made from wine, or whiskey, which is made from a liquid.
+Grappa, made from a solid, is different from brandy, which is made from a liquid (wine).
 Producers use the byproducts of red winemaking, including grape skins, seeds, and stems.